burnflare/libclang-experiments/auto_code_injection_using_clang.md

 	        return 0;
 	    }

 Initializing the single translation unit we'll be using for our project.
 The first four arguments pass in the CXIndex, path to source file, Clang arguments array and size of that array respectively.
 The 5th & 6th argument is used to send files to libclang that have not been saved to disk yet.
-I'm guessing IDEs(like Xcode) using this to get syntax highighting for code as you're typing on the fly.
+I'm guessing IDEs (like Xcode) use this to get syntax highighting for code as you're typing on the fly.
 The last parameter is used to send in special options for the parsing.
-An interesting option I found here was `CXTranslationUnit_Incomplete` which would tell the parser that we're working with an intensionally incompelte translation unit here, proceed proudly!
+An interesting option I found here was `CXTranslationUnit_Incomplete` which would tell the parser that we're working with an intentionally incomplete translation unit here, proceed proudly!

 	    CXIndexAction action = clang_IndexAction_create(index);
 	    clang_indexTranslationUnit(action, NULL, &indexerCallbacks, sizeof(indexerCallbacks), CXIndexOpt_SuppressWarnings, translationUnit);